-Whether you are named as an executor in a Will or even where there is no Will, you have legal duties and there can be consequences if you get it wrong including personal financial risk.
+Whether you are named as an executor in a will or if there is no will you have legal duties and there can be consequences if you get it wrong including personal financial risk.
 You may be thinking about simply getting on with it yourself but is that wise?

-Where there is no Will, the risk of failing to understand who is entitled could mean missing a beneficiary and getting sued personally later.
-Even when there is a Will it might deliberately exclude someone or fail to make adequate provision for example for a surviving unmarried partner, leading to legal challenges and claims.
+Where there is no will the risk of failing to understand who is entitled could mean missing a beneficiary and getting sued personally later.

 Anyone handling an estate has a right to appoint a solicitor at the cost of the estate and invariably there is nothing to pay upfront with charges simply coming out of estate monies once they are available.